Office closure 2021–2022

-From the 1st november 2017, Engineers Australia accepts the Pearson’s Test of English Academic (PTE Academic) as the evidence of applicant’s English language competency.
+From 1 November 2017, Engineers Australia accepts the Pearson’s Test of English Academic (PTE Academic) as the evidence of applicant’s English language competency.

-The minimum acceptable score is 50 in each of the 4 modules of Listening, Reading, Writing and Speaking.
+The minimum acceptable score is 50 in each of the four modules of Listening, Reading, Writing and Speaking.

 Pakistan, represented by the Pakistan Engineering Council (PEC) became a full signatory of the Washington accord on the 21 June 2017.